RHG101997/notes/vault/Research.Review-Notes.md

 id: n3oQ8wprzuusO1bnzmjoM
 title: Review-Notes
 desc: ''
-updated: 1641575925357
+updated: 1643048999057
 created: 1641570990433
 ---

 ## Notes Tips Review

-WHen writing a paper your writing for others.
+When writing a paper your writing for others.
 How write it so that the intention passes to others

 ### Componets:

 * Abstract
-* summary
+* Summary
 * Intro
     - Background and Motivation of problem
     - Descriptioon of the solution.